Signed in as:

 The Flexible Support pathway does not include prescriptions.
 If you need prescribing support, check out our Prescribing Support Pathway.

-Once you’ve submitted your documents, our team will review them and once approved, send an invoice for the registration fee £54 including VAT.
+Once you’ve submitted your documents, our team will review them and once approved, send an invoice for the registration fee £54.
 Once paid, you'll be set up with your Carebit portal access.
 You can then start booking services right away.

 We aim to review and approve registrations within 5 working days.
 If there are any delays, we’ll keep you updated via your email.